cj2-site/cj2_frontend/PROJECTSCOPE.md

   * Allow logged in users to view previous generated shortened URLs
   * Allow logged in users to create customized shortened URLs
   * Allow users to share to other social media platforms
+  * User can be authenticated using Google OAuth